shern15/PFD/README.md

-# Premium Food Delivery Page
+# Premium Food Delivery Site
 <img src="screenshots/header.png" alt="Header" width="80%"/>

 Responsive site that uses CSS to implement animations as well as some javascript and jQuery to integrate Google Maps and scroll-on-click site behaviours.